scottillogical/fairysecretcompendium/puzzles/roanoke.md

 | By dauntless and inconquerable | The [Japanese hints](#japanese-hint) say that this is a quote from a book, but many searchers believe that it is a strong match for the words on the Wright Brothers Memorial
 | Determination
 | Your goal.

+# Verse and Image Pairing
+Matching verses and paintings to each other (and casque locations) is more of an art than a science.

+Painting 3 is matched to Dare County/Roanoke Island NC via:
+* Roanoke Island depicted in image (see Image Matches)

+Verse 11 is matched to painting 3 via:
+* "Land by the window" is commonly thought to be a reference to Roanoke island outline in the painting next to the window
+* "Ride the man of oz" is commonly thought to be a reference to the Wizard Of Oz (and Baum bridge), and the image depicts a scarecrow

+Verse 11 is matched to Dare County/Roanoke Island NC via:
+* The verse lines "Pass two friends of octave", "Dark Forest" , "Look north at the wing", "By dauntless and inconquerable" are thought to reference the Wright Brothers memorial and the Virgina Dare/Fort Raleigh.

 # Japanese Hint
 >Line 1: octave.
 Octave usually relates to the number 8, and it’s used in music.
 However Mr.